STsanakas/Horizontal-Autoscaling-Edge-Computing-DTNN/README.md

 # Intelligent Horizontal Autoscaling in Edge Computing using a Double Tower Neural Network

-The code will be puvlished after the acceptance of the paper.
+The code will be published after the acceptance of the paper.